-The smell of cat urine is especially pungent -- a good sniff of your surroundings on a warm day will let you know when the neighbor's cats have paid a visit.
-Removing the smell of urine helps prevent recurrences, especially since cats are likely to return to places they've previously marked.
-With enzyme-based cleaners and certain deterrents, you can keep cats at bay and your outside air smelling fresh.
+The smell of cat urine is especially pungent — a good sniff of your yard on a warm day will let you know if the neighborhood cats have paid a visit.
+Besides it smelling unpleasant, cat urine can also be a health hazard.
+Removing the smell of cat urine from your yard helps prevent recurrences, especially since cats are likely to return to places they've previously marked.
+With enzyme cleaners and certain deterrents, you can keep neighborhood cats at bay and your outside air smelling fresh.

 Cats love shrubbery, and some of them love to urinate on it.
-The smell of urine will cling to your shrubs and bushes, especially if they grow warm from direct sunlight.
+The smell of urine will cling to your shrubs and bushes, especially if they get wet, or grow warm from direct sunlight.
 Many enzyme-based cleaners are also plant-based and therefore safe for use on grasses, trees and shrubbery.
 Check with your local nursery or home improvement store for additional suggestions about products that are safe for your greenery.
-Consider surrounding your plants and bushes with pine cones or stones, as these tend to be uncomfortable to feline feet.
-These deterrents can keep your plants out of the line of kitty's fire.

 Once you've cleaned and neutralized the areas that smell like cat urine, you can take steps to make sure cats don't return to mark the areas again.

 - Purchase deterrents such as motion-activated sprinklers and scat mats and place them strategically around your yard

 - Scattering fresh citrus peels, used coffee grounds, sprinkling dried cayenne pepper, or occasionally spraying your yard with vinegar are some cheaper preventative options

 - Surround your plants and bushes with pine cones or stones and pebbles, as these tend to be uncomfortable to feline paws

 - Remove bird houses and feeders, as cats are attracted to birds.